No9/sqlcdcmanager/README.md

 # sqlcdcmanager

-## MS SQL Server Change Data Capture For sqlcdc-stream
+### MS SQL Server Change Data Capture Manager

 ![Database Configuration Screen](https://raw.github.com/No9/sqlcdcmanager/master/images/databasescreen.png "Database Configuration Screen")

 This is an application to configure Change Data Capture (CDC) through a simple web interface.

+It is designed to be used in conjunction with [sqlcdc-stream](https://github.com/No9/sqlcdcstream "sqlcdc-stream")  but it is not a requirement.

 As this is SQL Server specific it will only run on windows with node.